 “By expanding markets for innovative clean technologies, the agreement generates jobs and economic growth,” the letter says.
 “U.S. companies are well positioned to lead in these markets.
 Withdrawing from the agreement will limit our access to them and could expose us to retaliatory measures.”

 The involved companies are among the top U.S. tech, power, retail, health, consumer goods, manufacturing and financial services companies, with a combined market capitalization of over $3.2 trillion.

-The full-page ad is part of a six-figure ad campaign this week in the The New York Times, The Wall Street Journal and New York Post.
-The campaign is sponsored by the Center for Climate and Energy Solutions (C2ES) in cooperation with the sustainability nonprofit Ceres.
+The full-page ad is part of a six-figure ad campaign this week in The New York Times, The Wall Street Journal and New York Post.
+The campaign is sponsored by the Center for Climate and Energy Solutions (C2ES), in cooperation with the sustainability nonprofit Ceres.

 The co-authors say the Paris Agreement strengthens competitiveness by ensuring a more balanced global climate effort and will reduce future climate impacts, including damage to business facilities and operations, declining agricultural productivity and water supplies and disruption of global supply chains.

 Even fossil fuel giants including Shell and ExxonMobil are expressing support for the Paris agreement in the lead up to the administration's decision, with the latter calling it “an effective framework for addressing climate change.”
 Former ExxonMobil CEO Rex Tillerson, now US secretary of state, is widely reported to be among those pushing for the US to stick with the agreement.

 “As other countries invest in advanced technologies and move forward with the Paris Agreement, we believe the United States can best exercise global leadership and advance U.S. interests by remaining a full partner in this vital global effort,” the letter says.